leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.

+Over Top Flow: This is flow that cascades over the top of a dam like a waterfall.

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.

 Primary Water Surface Drop: This is a measurement taken in the pond behind a primary dam.